Indiethon/donation-tracker/README.md

 ## Usage

-Once installed and configured, do `npm start` to start the tracker.
+Once installed and configured, type `npm start` in the command line to start the tracker.
+Ensure your MongoDB instance is running before you start the tracker!

 ## Supporting Projects